-Individual Supervision: Interns receive two to three hours of individual supervision per week.
-Two hours are spent with the primary supervisor.
-Depending upon staff availability and interns' areas of emphasis, one hour of individual supervision may be provided by a secondary supervisor (the secondary supervisor may be an unlicensed psychologist, LICSW, or LPC).
+Individual Supervision: Interns receive at least two hours of individual supervision per week from one to two licensed psychologists (primary and secondary).
+Depending upon staff availability and interns' areas of emphasis, a third hour of individual supervision may be provided by a secondary supervisor (the secondary supervisor may be an unlicensed psychologist, LICSW, or LPC).
+Interns will have no more than two individual supervisors per semester.
 Interns rank their preferences for individual and secondary supervisors and are assigned to supervisors based on training needs, clinical interests, availability, and goodness-of-fit.
 A new supervisor is assigned half-way through the internship year (or approximately mid-January).
 The primary supervisor oversees the intern's caseload, supervision of a practicum student, and triages conducted by the intern.
 In the case of a secondary supervisor being assigned, the secondary supervisor oversees the other half of an intern's caseload.
 Cases are assigned to supervisors on an alternating basis except for when a particular case may be better suited to a specific supervisor's area of expertise.